-Leaf Peeping Day Trips From Saratoga
+Discover Leaf Peeping Day Trips Near Saratoga

-Mount Marcy should be attempted only if you are an experienced hiker!
-It's the highest peak in New York State which provides a panoramic view of the mountains in their fall glory.
+Mount Marcy in the Adirondack High Peaks should be attempted only if you are an experienced hiker.
+It's the highest peak in New York State and features a panoramic view of the surrounding mountains in their fall glory.
 While it may be a challenging hike, the view from the top is most definitely worth it.